Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 At a minimum, you should test for coliform

-bacteria and nitrates.
-Testing for these contaminants is easy, inexpensive, and can be used to provide basic information on drinking water safety.
+bacteria and nitrates on a yearly basis, and for arsenic at least once during the life of each well.
+Testing for these contaminants is easy, inexpensive, and can be used to provide basic information on the safety of the drinking water.

 For additional information on testing your well water, please visit our Private Well Testing web page.